Maria Kanellis: Championship pursuits and various alliances (2008–2009)

-After Mickie James defeated Michelle Mccool to become WWE Women’s Champion, Maria appeared post-match at the Royal Rumble with other Divas, to cake Laycool for revenge.
-This was her only appearance in 2010, as Maria was released from her WWE contract on February 26.
+After Mickie James defeated Michelle McCool to become WWE Women's Champion, Maria appeared post-match at the Royal Rumble with other Divas, to cake LayCool for revenge.
+Her last appearance would be in a six-person mixed tag team match on Superstars, in which she, Matt Hardy and The Great Khali were defeated by The Hart Dynasty.
+Then, Maria was released from her WWE contract on February 26.

 Ring of Honor (2011–2015)

 Maria confirmed on her Twitter account that she would be appearing at Ring of Honor (ROH)'s Final Battle pay-per-view on December 23, 2011.
 She accompanied her real-life boyfriend, Mike Bennett, as a villainess, in a three-way elimination match for the ROH World Television Championship, where he won.

 On January 7, 2012, tapings of Ring of Honor Wrestling, she was dubbed the "First Lady of ROH".
 At the June 21 tapings of Ring of Honor Wrestling, Kanellis accompanied Bennett and Brutal Bob Evans to the ring, where they lost to Eddie Edwards and Adam Cole.
 After the match, Kanellis, Bennett and Bob attacked Cole and Edwards, but were stopped by Sara Del Rey, who Edwards had brought in to neutralize Kanellis.
 At the Boiling Point on August 11, Maria and Bennett lost to Del Rey and Edwards in a mixed tag team match.
 In September 2012, Kanellis and Bennett became involved in a storyline with Mike Mondo after he kissed Kanellis during one of Bennett's matches.
 On Glory by Honor in October, Bennett defeated Mondo to end the feud.
 On December 16 at Final Battle 2012: Doomsday, Kanellis along with Bob accompanied Bennett to the ring where he defeated Jerry Lynn in his final ROH match before retirement.

 On September 19, 2013, Maria and Bennett defeated The Brutal Burgers (Brutal Bob Evans and Cheeseburger) in an Intergender tag team match.
 On October 26, during Bennett's match with Kevin Steen at the Glory by Honor XII, Kanellis tried to interfere but was attacked by Lisa Marie Varon.

 Kanellis and Bennett returned to ROH at the January 4, 2014, tapings of Ring of Honor Wrestling which aired on February 1, with Kanellis helping Bennett defeat Cedric Alexander.
 Throughout the summer, Maria and Bennett would get involved in Matt Hardy's feud with The Briscoes.
 During the feud, The Kingdom stole Jay Briscoe's title; Matt Hardy customized it as the Iconic Championship.
 At All Stars Extravaganza 6, Bennett and Maria customized the title as the Championship of Love.
 They were interrupted by Jay Briscoe's brother, Mark.
 Bennett and Kanellis left ROH after the December 19, 2015, Ring of Honor Wrestling taping, after failing to come to terms on a new contract with the promotion.